 The Site establishes environmental goals, objectives, and targets for each project and activity.
 Before SRS undertakes any actions or projects, it evaluates associated environmental aspects and their impacts (or potential environmental hazards) to ensure that SRS can control or mitigate the hazard or risk to reduce or eliminate impacts to the environment.
 The Site performs these evaluations against all applicable federal and state regulations, state permits, and local laws.
 These regulations and permits are the foundation for internal manuals, standard operating procedures, and standard requirement-implementing documents.
 SRS uses the National Environmental Policy Act (NEPA) planning tool for all federally proposed actions to take place onsite.
-The SRS Environmental Evaluation Checklist is a tool the Site uses to evaluate all activities and projects to ensure the proposed actions consider and mitigate environmental aspects as necessary.
+SRS uses the Environmental Evaluation Checklist to evaluate all activities and projects to ensure the proposed actions consider and mitigate environmental aspects as necessary.

-Another aspect of planning involves training personnel.
-Training includes sitewide-, task-, and projectspecific training.
+Another aspect of planning involves sitewide training for personnel, as well as training to perform specific tasks and activities within a project's scope.
 SRS trains all employees annually on various policies and job-related requirements.
 The Site requires General Employee Training and Consolidated Annual Training at a minimum for every employee so they will be aware of the potential hazards and risks associated with work onsite.
-Task- and project-specific training includes skills development and safe-work practices.
+Task- and project-specific training includes skills development and safework practices.

 Incorporating training and evaluating environmental aspects and their impacts into work planning ensures SRS will perform mission activities in a manner that protects the public, workers, and the environment.
-Additionally, the Site generates regular and routine employee communications as a reminder of the SRS commitment to sustainability and the environment.
+Additionally, the Site generates regular and routine employee written and multimedia communications as a reminder of the SRS commitment to sustainability and the environment.